kushalbakshi/element-event/README.md

 ### Example usage

-See [this project](https://github.com/datajoint/workflow-trial) for an example usage of this Array Electrophysiology Element.
+See [this project](https://github.com/datajoint/workflow-trial) for an example usage of this Trial Element.